1994 Harrow London Borough Council election

 The 1994 Harrow Council election took place on 5 May 1994 to elect members of Harrow London Borough Council in London, England.
 The whole council was up for election and the council went in no overall control.

+Background

+The Harrow London Borough Council had been under Conservative Party control following the 1990 Harrow London Borough Council election, at which the Conservatives won 36 of the 63 available seats, with the Liberal Democrats on 11, Labour on 13, and the Independent Residents Association holding 3.
+Over the subsequent four-year term, a number of by-elections and changes of political allegiance altered the council's composition, and by February 1994 the Conservatives held 34 seats, the Liberal Democrats 13, Labour 13, and others 3.